Heinz Rökker: Mediterranean and Egypt

 On 28 July, Rökker achieved his last victory in Africa.
 East of Tobruk at 23:10 he shot down another Wellington for his fifth victory.
 The aircraft was Wellington HX364, from No. 70 Squadron RAF.
 Pilot Sergeant H. Osborne and his crew survived ditching in the sea, were rescued by an Italian ship the Lino Bixo and taken prisoner.
 However, gunners K. Hatch, E. A. Jones, K. S. McDonald subsequently drowned when the vessel was sunk by a Royal Navy submarine off Greece on 17 August 1942.

 Although 1./NJG 2 was briefly relocated to Belgium on 4 August 1942, reaching northern Europe on 5 August, the Staffel was relocated back to the Mediterranean theatre based in Sicily on 9 February 1943.
 During his time in Belgium Rökker was responsible for the air defence of Belgium and northern France.
 On 14 August 1942 he was awarded the Iron Cross first class (Eisernes Kreuz erster Klasse) for 50 missions and five victories but he achieved no further success in that region.
-In that period Rökker had been appointed staffelkapitan, on 15 December 1942.
+In that period Rökker had been appointed Staffelkapitan (squadron leader), on 15 December 1942.

 In April 1943, Rökker achieved his last victory over the southern fronts when he shot down a Wellington at 01:15 on 19 April 1943 over Marettimo, Aegadian Islands, west of Sicily.
 The machine was certainly HX487, of No. 221 Squadron RAF based at RAF Luqa on Malta.
 Squadron leader Michael Foulis, DFC and Bar was lost with nine other men.
 It was possibly on a transfer that day, explaining why so many men were aboard.
 Of the nine men reported killed, four had previously flown with Foulis on torpedo operations.